 Operating costs and contributions / charges are outside the scope of the model.
 Some operators may have chefs and dedicated staff, include contingency fund contributions, yet others may not.

-This enables part-time use of a property (e.g. for digital nomads and those only wishing to stay for a limited time each year) as a co-owner, or as gradual acquisition towards dedicated ownership, and so may be combined with dedicated units owned outright.
+Offers part-time use of a property (e.g. for digital nomads and those only wishing to stay for a limited time each year) as a co-owner, or as gradual acquisition towards dedicated ownership, and so may also be combined with dedicated units owned outright.

-Actual share issue costs may vary, e.g. early supporters receiving a discount.
-Should additional capital need to be raised (works or improvements) the use value reduces unless the corresponding proportion of the new issue is also acquired.
-(Generally should not be needed as a fund should be maintained for anticipated works.)
+Share issue / purchase costs may vary, e.g. early supporters receiving a discount.
+Should additional capital need to be raised (for unplanned works / improvements), use value per member is reduced unless the corresponding proportion of the new issue is also acquired.
+(Generally should not be needed with the maintenance fund.)

 The effects of the relative size and split in the two core classes are significant.
 The investor allocation defines the member flexibility and must therefore represent at least the off-season capacity value.